 This is the first barrier to entry and where most people fail, never to return again.
 By piling the pressure of coming up with the next big idea, you are dooming yourself to fail.

-First we need to learn from what has already been done.
+Learn from the ideas of others.
 New ideas nearly always come from looking backwards first, and almost all the products and services you buy are the result of incremental scientific innovations.
 This means you don’t have to be at the bleeding edge of invention, you can simply learn and observe the performance of other products and service.

 There can be a temptation to succumb to the wider internet community and buy a book or a course.
 Sometimes these can be useful but bear in mind that they are often out for one reason – to pray on your aspirations.